inno-devops-labs/S25-core-course-labs/app_python/README.md

 ## Features
 - Displays the current time in Moscow.
 - Automatically updates the time upon page refresh.
+- Returns total number of visits.
 - Interactive API documentation provided by FastAPI.

+## Data Persistence
+Visit counter is stored in `/data/visits.txt` file which is persisted on host machine in `./data` directory.

 ## Installation
 To run this application locally, follow these steps: